(Please click on the above link for the full policy)

 - We teach a differentiated curriculum to ensure that the needs of all children are met.

-- Intervention programmes are available for children who require additional support
+- Intervention programmes are available for children who require additional support in specific skills

 - Individual laptops are used for children with recording needs employing programmes such as ‘Clicker 6’ to support across the curriculum.